NetOxygen/proxypay/doc/doc.md

 ### Global Workflow
  - 1 - Get the user data on your website
  - 2 - Generate the form to send to the PPP
- - 3 - The PPP redirects the user to Postfinance
+ - 3 - The PPP redirects the user to Datatrans
  - 4 - The user makes the payment
- - 5 - Postfinance redirects the user to the PPP
+ - 5 - Datatrans redirects the user to the PPP
  - 6 - The PPP redirects the user to your website

 ### PPP Form